ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/007-using-scenes.md

 * The <samp>Crop Split Screen</samp> setting, found in the <samp>Options</samp> menu.
 * The Scene's transition effect, found in the <samp>Options</samp> menu.
 * All green screen settings except for Fade Level.
 (Fade Level is specific to the selected video source.)
-* Zoom & Pan, Mirror, Black & White and Rotate 180° settings in the Camera Effects window.
+* Zoom & Pan, Mirror, Black & White, Sepia, Blur and Rotate settings in the Camera Effects window.
 * Visibility of Interview Mode automatic titles.

 Suppose you are running an interview show.
 You may want to have one Scene where it is you and your guest, both displayed with names below your video.
 Then you can create a Scene for just your guest's video and their name, and another for just your video and your name.
 Then you can quickly switch between all three views during the interview.
 We recommend taking a little time to plan out your overlays and then orchestrate them using Scenes.
 It can help your broadcasts go smoothly.